Mirror Bridges Between Probability Measures: Mathematical Preliminaries

-In the case where $\sP^0$ arises from a diffusion process, any path measure with finite KL divergence with respect to $\sP^0$, including the Schr\"odinger bridge $\sP_{\rm{SB}}$, necessarily also arises from a diffusion process with noise $\sigma$ \citep{vargas2021likelihood}.
-Consequently, by adjusting the initial condition of the reference SDE, we can assume that the reference process $\sP^0$ has a prescribed initial marginal $\pi_0$, \mbox{without changing the solution to (\ref{eq:sbp}).}
+Finally, throughout this paper we assume that the reference path measure $\sP^0$ in (\ref{eq:sbp}) arises as the law of a diffusion process with noise coefficient $\sigma$.
+Under this assumption, any path measure $\sP$ with finite KL divergence with respect to $\sP^0$, including the Schr\"odinger bridge $\sP_{\rm{SB}}$, necessarily arises from a diffusion process with the same noise coefficient $\sigma$ \cite{leonard2014measures,vargas2021likelihood}.
+Consequently, the optimization in (\ref{eq:sbp}) may be restricted to diffusion path measures without loss of generality.
+Moreover, by adjusting the initial condition of the reference SDE, we may assume that $\sP^0_0 = \pi_0$, i.e., that the reference process has the desired initial marginal, without changing the solution of (\ref{eq:sbp}).